 If you allow yourself to do so; I mean really try to put yourself in someone else’s shoes who is less fortunate than you, then and only then, will you realize that in one way or another, we are all hurting.
 This world we live in now is, for a better choice of words, overwhelming.
 And people are so busy that they don’t even allow themselves to feel anymore, at least not for long.
 Just turn on your television or look on social media and you will find they are both flooded with stories of unfortunate circumstances people are living with or going through due to the occurrences of very painful life experiences.
 Sadly, people, in general, only feel sympathetic for the moment.
 A tear or two may fall if the story is really touching and then, for the most part, people move on to the next story or the next article.
 Within a matter of minutes after viewing a funny video, GIF, or Meme, that happy feeling has returned, at least for the moment.
 I know for a fact that I have been guilty of this.
 How about you?

-The antidote to begin healing and helping is to spread love and give it freely.
+The antidote to begin healing and helping is to spread love.
+Give it freely.
 Sometimes I wonder will people ever get this.
 It’s so simple, yet so complicated for so many people to comprehend that love conquers everything.
 Love heals everything.
-One simple four letter word:
+One simple four-letter word: L-O-V-E.